haidaoxiaofei/cs-latex-template/README.md

 If you are a newbie on technical writing, some materials under the folder "SlidesOnWritingPapers" may help you a lot.
 Spend some time to read them carefully, you can save much more time when you start to writing.

-Hope this template can you on writing research papers.
+Hope this template can help you on writing research papers.
 More information about me can be found in my homepage: https://cspcheng.github.io